napari/napari/docs/guides/connecting_events.md

 [`.connect(`](https://github.com/napari/napari/search?q=%22.connect%28%22&type=code)
 to find examples of creating and handling internal events, respectively.

-If you would like to setup a custom event listener then you need to hook into the napari event loop.
+If you would like to set up a custom event listener then you need to hook into the napari event loop.
 We offer a couple of convenience decorators to easily connect functions to key and mouse events.